Kimserey/BlogArchive/20160301_create_animated_menu.md

 ## Conclusion

 Today we saw how to use WebSharper animation.
 We used simple building blocks given by WebSharper to make a nice animated menu.
-Much more could be done, we could define our own easing function and own interpolation but just by using simple elements, we manage to build something that I think looks quite nice.
 Hope you enjoyed reading this tutorial and like always if you have any comments, you can contact me here or on twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Thanks for reading!